|Home | Birds | Birding | Outside the Las Vegas Valley|

 There are a couple of main habitat types to bird: open-water lakes, marshy springs, and the open country with scattered mesquite thickets.
 The lakes (e.g., Crystal and Peterson reservoirs) are good for waterfowl, wading birds, gulls, shorebirds, swallows, and the incidental desert species that come in for water.
 The smaller springs (e.g., Longstreet, Rogers, Fairbanks, and Point of Rocks) have small ponds, streams, trees and shrubs, and cattail-bulrush marshes.
 These areas can be good for wrens, warblers, flycatchers, and similar upland and marsh species.
 The more-open country with scattered mesquite thickets (e.g., the Crystal Spring Boardwalk and areas between the springs) is good for shrikes, sparrows, flycatchers, thrashers, swallows, and similar upland species.

-There are essentially no stores in the refuge, so bring what you need for the day (e.g., water, food, sunscreen, and hats).
-The refuge is spread out, so get a map at the Refuge Office or from the web.
-The roads on the refuge are graded dirt, so drive carefully, especially during wet weather because they can become flooded and impassable.
+There are no stores on the refuge, so bring what you need for the day (e.g., water, food, sunscreen, and hats).
+The refuge is spread out, so get a map at the Visitor Center or from the web.
+Roads on the refuge are graded dirt, so drive carefully, especially during wet weather because they can become flooded and impassable.
 Do not try to drive north from Devils Hole during wet weather, and if you do drive that way, turn right at a fork about 4.6 miles north of Devils Hole (the main road seems to go left, but you want to go right).
 The town of Pahrump (22 miles east of the refuge) has all services, and gas and food are available just west of the refuge at Stateline (Nevada Hwy 373 and California Hwy 127).

 Except for certain areas, the refuge is open for hunting according to Nevada State laws.
 Hunting is with shotguns only, so other than noise, hunters should pose little danger for birders.